LBCAssist

 • You must be at least 18 years old and legally able to form a binding contract.

-• You may use the Service only for projects, records, operations, and users located in the United States.
+• You may register for, access, or use the Service only if the customer business, billing address, authorized users, projects, records, operations, and related activity are located in the United States.

 • You may use the Service only where the Service and your underlying activity are lawful.